 - If grown in different climates and heating environments, the qualities and characteristics of drupes change.
-The taste and strength of the bean can be affected.

 - The average Arabica coffee bean has 1.9 milligrams of caffeine while Robusta has approximately 2.9 milligrams of caffeine.
 Want energy?
 Get some Robusta.

 - A cup will typically have anywhere between 50 to 100 milligrams of caffeine on average, though this depends on a lot of factors.